Looking for the best options trading courses? Try Benzinga’s Proprietary Options Trading Service and get SMS & Email alerts.

 Benzinga Options Newsletter

-The most important tools that an options trader can have at his or her disposal?
+What are the most important tools that an options trader can have at his or her disposal?
 Up-to-the-minute price data and professional, hand-picked recommendations.
-Benzinga’s options newsletter is your one-stop-shop for the day’s top stocks and options you need to be watching.
-Don’t spend hours guessing which stocks to buy — let the professionals deliver their picks straight to your inbox with Benzinga’s Stocks to Watch.
+Benzinga's options newsletter is your one-stop shop for the day's top stocks and options you need to be watching.
+Don't spend hours guessing which stocks to buy — let the professionals deliver their picks straight to your inbox with Benzinga's Stocks to Watch.

 Knowledge is Power in Options Trading